eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 - An Age Verification App SHALL rely when possible on the device's native cryptographic hardware. capabilities, such as the Secure Enclave on iOS, or the Trusted Execution Environment (TEE) and Strongbox on Android.
 - An Age Verification Instance SHALL authenticate its User in a reliable manner (e.g. using a password, PIN code, biometric verification, pattern) before presenting the Proof of Age attestation.
+- An Age Verification App SHALL use a Proof of Age attestation only once and then remove it from the batch of the issued attestations.

 ## 3.2 Proof of Age attestation